Apply Now

 Accelerated Bachelor of Science in Nursing (ABSN) Degree Overview

-If you're eager to dive deep into the world of nursing, pave the way for an outstanding career with Nebraska Methodist College's 12-month accelerated bachelor of science in nursing degree program (ACE/ABSN).
+If you’re eager to dive deep into the world of nursing, pave the way for a rewarding career with Nebraska Methodist College’s 12-month accelerated Bachelor of Science in Nursing program (ACE/ABSN).
+Our accelerated nursing programs are designed for individuals who have already completed a bachelor's degree in a non-nursing major.

-According to the U.S. Bureau of Labor Statistics, the nursing profession is witnessing significant growth.
-Anticipated job growth for the sector is 6% from 2022 to 2032 (average growth rate is 5%), with a median salary for nurses pegged at $81,220 annually ($39.05 per hour).
+According to the U.S. Bureau of Labor Statistics, the nursing profession is experiencing significant growth.
+Anticipated job growth for the sector is 6% from 2023 to 2033 (average growth rate is 5%), with a median salary for nurses at $86,070 annually ($41.38 per hour).
+Federal student aid and financial aid options are available to support students throughout their education.

-Interested in more insights?
+Interested in more information?
 Tune into our latest Virtual Information Session.
+Prerequisite courses required for admission to the ABSN program include Human Anatomy, Human Physiology, Pharmacology, and Pathophysiology.

 ABSN Program Perks

-• Designed to wrap up in just 12 months for individuals holding a non-nursing degree.
+• Designed to be completed in just 12 months for individuals holding a non-nursing degree.

 • Tailored academic assistance.